 Sailing and power boating are popular on Lake Michigan.
 There are no marinas, boat rentals or boat launches within the national park.
 There are services are available through commercial and city facilities in Porter, Lake and LaPorte counties.
 Check these county tourism links for information.

 Kayaking is increasingly popular on Lake Michigan since the inception of the Lake Michigan Water Trail and in area waterways like the Little Calumet River and Burns Waterway.
+Try a new challenge by kayaking the Little Calumet River Water Trail: East Branch.
 Launching hand-carried, non-motorized boats from any Indiana Dunes National Park beach is permitted with the exception West Beach's lifeguarded swimming area (Friday of Memorial Day weekend through the Monday of Labor Day weekend).
 Lake Michigan’s water conditions can quickly change from calm to dangerous, so check the weather forecast and always use a certified personal flotation device.

 Canoeing is also popular on the region's rivers and waterways, but is generally not recommended for Lake Michigan due to frequent windy conditions and large waves.
 Canoeing is popular on the Little Calumet River.